trisberg/springapp/README.md

   --webflux                    Use the 'webflux' dependency --jdbc-driver {driver-name}  Add 'jdbc' and the driver dependencies --service-type {type}        Expose the service using the type (default is ClusterIP)

+The 'bind' command has the following options:

+  --name                       The name of the service to bind --user                       Username for login (defaults to database type default) --database                   Database name (defaults to database type default)
 ```

 ## Installation